bgamari/ghc-wiki-import/static-data.md

 ```
-   class IsStaticString a where
+   class StringQuote a where
-      fromStaticString :: QuasiQuoter
+      fromStringQuote :: QuasiQuoter

       -- or directly
-      fromStaticString :: String -> Q Exp
+      fromStringQuote :: String -> Q Exp
 ```